IBM/cloudant-kafka-connector/README.md

 #### Single Message Transforms

 Single Message Transforms, or SMTs, can be used to customize fields or values of events during data flow.

+##### Sink
-The examples below will explore modifying fields for events flowing from the Kafka topic to a Cloudant database using the sink connector.
+The examples below demonstrate modifying fields for events flowing from the Kafka topic to a Cloudant database using the sink connector.

 1. If the event value contains an existing field, not called `_id`, that is suitable to use as the Cloudant document ID, then you can use the `RenameField` transform.
     ```